emilythestrangee/myDFIR_SOC/Day 22 - How To Create Alerts and Dashboards in Kibana (Part 4).md

 ### 1. Introduction

-Goal: Create an alert and dashboard in Kibana to detect Mythic activity generated on Day 21.
+Goal: Create an alert and dashboard in Kibana to detect Mythic activity.
 This includes detecting process creation events for the Mythic payload and building visualizations for monitoring suspicious behavior.

 ---